What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 Weissbier (aka Weizen)

 Weissbier is also called Weizen beer or Wheat Beer.
-Made using at least 50 percent wheat, Weissbier is a yeasty brew with a characteristic citrus-fruit flavor and a refreshing aroma with hints of banana and spice.
-(I honestly don’t understand WHY it tastes of Banana, but it does).
-The head is fluffy and rich, and as Bavarian Weissbier typically are unfiltered, the color is a cloudy, pale gold, unless you choose a Bavarian Dunkles Weissbier (confusingly, a “dark white beer”).
+Made with at least 50 percent wheat, Weissbier is a yeasty brew with a characteristic citrus-fruit flavor and a refreshing aroma of banana and spice.
+(I honestly don’t understand WHY it tastes of banana, but it does).
+The head is fluffy and rich, and since Bavarian Weissbier is typically unfiltered, the color is a cloudy, pale gold, unless you choose a Bavarian Dunkles Weissbier (confusingly, a “dark white beer”).
 Here, the light gold hue gives way to a dark reddish-brown, with a much deeper, maltier flavor profile.

 Bockbier

 Usually the strongest beer available in Bavarian beer halls, Bockbier can be from 6 percent ABV to 10 percent in the formidable Dopplebock brews, and even as high as 14 percent in some brews.
 This style of beer is made to be sipped, not guzzled, and rewards the drinker with some of the richest, maltiest flavor available in a beer, while also being exceptionally smooth.
 Color ranges from dark, almost black, to pale and light.
 Bockbiers are a winter favorite, with many Bavarians enjoying a stein or two during the colder months.
-However there also are varieties, such as Frühlingsbock, that are brewed specifically for the onset of spring.
-And if you are lucky enough to dine at the Schneiderweisse… try their Eisbock.
+However, there are also varieties, such as Frühlingsbock, that are brewed specifically for spring.
+And if you are lucky enough to dine at the Schneiderweisse, try their Eisbock.
 Find out more about Bockbier here–>Bockbier

 what is bavarian beer